WICG/local-peer-to-peer/EXPLAINER.md

 3. _A WebRTC connection_.
 While WebRTC is a P2P protocol, it still requires a setup step usually referred to as 'signaling'.
 There is no good way to perform this step without relying on an existing connection between peers, commonly a cloud service is used.

 None of these solutions to this seemingly common task provide a compelling user experience.
-When the devices are physically nearby the user's expectation is the connection process should be as seamless as any physical interaction.
-With close-range communication technologies widely supported on today's devices we believe this user experience can be vastly improved.
+When the devices share a local communication medium the user's expectation is the connection process should be as seamless as any physical interaction.
+With a variety of [local communication](https://wicg.github.io/local-peer-to-peer/#local-communication) technologies widely supported on today's devices we believe this user experience can be vastly improved.

-We need an optimized network path to use a local network connected by the devices for web applications.
+This illustrates the gap for an optimized path for [local communication](https://wicg.github.io/local-peer-to-peer/#local-communication) by web applications.

 ![problem](./images/problem.svg)